everisplex/everisplex.github.io/_articles/sdk.md

 <h3>9.11 Analytics API  - Example of use</h3>

-Here is an example of using an analytics API to send data to the plex platform.
+Here is an example of using an analytics API to send data to the everis Plex Platform.
 In the below example we are using the several methods described in the previous topics.

 ```